takeshixx/python-ssllabs/README.md

 * Verbose output, showing progress of running endpoint assessments.
 * Retrieve assessments from cache.

-##TODO

-* Concurrent assessments of multiple FQDNs.
-* Ability to filter assessment reports for better automation.

 ##Terms of Use

 This is not an official SSL Labs project.
 Please make sure to read the official [Qualys SSL Labs Terms of Use](https://www.ssllabs.com/downloads/Qualys_SSL_Labs_Terms_of_Use.pdf).